sofa-framework/sofa/applications/plugins/SofaPython/doc/AdvancedTimer_readMe.md

 Two plotting scripts are allready implemented in *SOFA* : *TimerLJSONPlot.py* and *timerLjsonManyFilesPlot.py*.
 The first one create a plot from one *light JSON* file with the given componant(s) and the second one create a plot with the given files (at least two) and the given componant(s).
 The difference between the two scripts is that the first one was made to create a graph for precise analysis of a simulation and the second one for performance comparisons.

-With the *TimerLJSONPlot.py*, you can choose the deepness of the analysis (if you want a deep analysis, it will create a graph with the componant(s) and it(their) children).
+With the *TimerLJSONPlot.py*, you can choose the deepness of the analysis (if you want a deep analysis, it will create a graph with the componant(s) and its(their) children).
 The script can be call in command line with the terminal as follow :

 ~~~~
 python timerLjsonPlot.py [LJSONFileName] -d [deepness] -v [Value]
   -c [Componant1] [Componant2] ...
 ~~~~

-where *LJSONFileName* is the file to plot, *-d deepness* is used to specify the deepness of the analysis (0 is for an analysis with componants on the same level and 1 with the children of hte componant.
+where *LJSONFileName* is the file to plot, *-d deepness* is used to specify the deepness of the analysis (0 is for an analysis with componants on the same level and 1 with the children of the componant.
 Default value is 0), *-v [ValueToSearch]* is used to specify the value to search in the *Values* key in LJSON file (the *Values* key store the data of the time measure of the componant.
 Available values are : Dev, Level, Max, Mean, Min, Num, Percent, Start, Total) and *-c [Componant1] [Componant2] ...* is used to give the componant(s) to analyse (you can give one or more componant(s)).

 With the *timerLjsonManyFilesPlot.py*, you can plot multiple *light JSON* files for one componant.
 It's usefull to make performance comparison between two or more simulations.
 You can also use it in command line with the terminal as follow :